forestgrape/coronavirus/index.md

     * Viruses infecting animals often rely on water.
 Animals drinking brings them directly to possible hosts.

 <p id="tropism">-----</p>

 ## Tropism
 Each step  in the life cycle has both attracting and limiting factors.

 A virion needs to reach a host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to be matched to a receptor on the cell membrane.
-All this without being able to move on its own, as described in [movement of virions](#movement-of-virions).
-Some bacteria can at least move the last two steps.
+All this without being able to move on its own and thus relying on [external movements](#movement-of-virions).
 Each step has a success rate of at most a few percents, so the combined probability of reaching a target is very low.

 ### between host tropism
 Often a virion needs to be outside of a host to reach a next exploitable host.
 In this case the probability to reach a new host is tiny, due to many obstacles for virions to reach another host: